 This week on Spotlight On Maryland, Gina Crash spoke with Sue Elias, the new Executive Director of Moveable Feast.
-Moveable Feast delivers healthy food to Marylanders living with HIV/AIDS, cancer and other life-threatening illnesses.
-Their motto is: FEED people, FIGHT...
+Moveable Feast delivers healthy food to Marylanders living with HIV/AIDS, cancer and other illnesses.
+Their motto is: FEED people, FIGHT disease and...

 Radio host Francesca Presti talked with Moveable Feast's Executive Director Sue Elias about changing this year's Dining Out for Life to a virtual fundraiser.
 Listen to the interview.